rikulo/rikulo-docs/docs/Device_Services/Fundamentals.md

           new HelloWorld().run();
         }

 * After enabling the device's accessibility, you can use the global variable [device](api:device) to access nine device services directly.
-For example, you can access the accelerometer by refer [device.accelerometer](api:device).
+For example, you can access the accelerometer by refer [Device.accelerometer](api:device).
 Then you can register device event listener or call the accelerometer's method to access the motion sensor.

-    >For details about how to use each supported device service, please refer to [API Reference](http://api.rikulo.org/rikulo/latest).
+    >For details about how to use each supported device service, please refer to [API Reference](http://api.rikulo.org).

 ##A Simple Example